syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Basic-Features.md

 ## FormatChanged

-FormatChanged event will trigger in the Rich Text Editor if any format change occurs in the content such as bold, italic, underline and other formatting supports provided in the toolbar.
+The FormatChanged event will trigger in the Rich Text Editor if any format change occurs in the content such as bold, italic, underline, and other formatting supports provided in the toolbar.

 {% tabs %}